uvdoctor/atmsimulator/README.md

 **_Operate_**

-- Observability using Open Telemetry for static content and APIs
+- Full stack observability, including monitoring, for proactive troubleshooting

 - Automated pipeline for delivering changes with appropriate guardrails (partially implemented for localhost dev and prod)